This is what NASA's spacecraft saw just seconds before slamming into an asteroid

 "DART's success provides a significant addition to the essential toolbox we must have to protect Earth from a devastating impact by an asteroid," Lindley Johnson, NASA's planetary defense officer, said in a statement.
 "This demonstrates we are no longer powerless to prevent this type of natural disaster."

-Importantly, NASA says Dimorphos is not in fact hurtling towards Earth.
-It describes the asteroid moonlet as a small body just 530 feet in diameter, which orbits a larger, 2,560-foot asteroid called Didymos — neither of which pose a threat to the planet.
+Importantly, NASA says Dimorphos is not in fact hurtling toward Earth.
+It describes the asteroid moonlet as a small body just 530 feet in diameter that orbits a larger, 2,560-foot asteroid called Didymos — neither of which poses a threat to the planet.

 Researchers expect DART's impact to shorten Dimorphos' orbit around Didymos by about 1%, or 10 minutes, NASA says.
 Investigators will now observe Dimorphos — which is within 7 million miles of Earth — using ground-based telescopes to track those exact measurements.